Winnipeg woman guilty of hiding infant remains may have wanted to visit: defence

-WINNIPEG — The lawyer for a Winnipeg woman convicted of hiding the remains of six babies in a rented storage locker says she was keeping them so she could possibly visit them.
+WINNIPEG — A woman who stored the remains of six babies inside a U-haul storage locker was not trying to hide or dispose of them, but was instead keeping them — perhaps to continue to visit them, her defence lawyer said Wednesday.

-Greg Brodsky told the Manitoba Court of Appeal that the trial judge was wrong to find Andrea Giesbrecht guilty because she was not trying to dispose of the infants.

-Giesbrecht was sentenced to 8 1/2 years in prison for concealing the remains inside a U-haul storage locker that workers opened in 2014.

-The trial was told the infants were at or near full term, were genetically linked to Giesbrecht, and had been carried at different times over several years.

-Brodsky told the Appeal Court that Giesbrecht took steps to preserve what he called the “products of conception”, and the Crown could not prove she was trying to conceal or dispose of them.
+Greg Brodsky told Manitoba’s Court of Appeal that it is not clear what Andrea Giesbrecht’s motivation was, but her conviction and 8- 1/2-year prison sentence should be set aside.

 “We contend that her actions do not constitute disposal.
-Rather, the products of conception were stored, kept and saved,” Brodsky said at Wednesday’s hearing.
+Rather, the products of conception were stored, kept and saved,” Brodsky told the three judges hearing the case.

 “Why would anyone want to store six bodies?”
-Justice Chris Mainella asked at one point.
+Justice Christopher Mainella asked at one point.

 “She may have had a facetious or a not realistic expectation.
 She may have wanted to visit.
 She may have wanted to preserve … she doesn’t have to explain,” Brodsky said.